pruger/og-gameboy-css/README.md

 ```

 ### Usage
 GameBoy CSS provides components with predefined GameBoy-style appearance.
-You will need to define your own layout and ensure the Early GameBoy font is properly loaded.
+You will need to define your own layout.
+The framework will automatically use Early GameBoy font if available, or fall back to Press Start 2P.

 ### Preview
 <img src="screenshots/screen1.jpg" alt="Screen1" width="700"/>